mewpet/KeyboardBlockerAppDontQuestionIt/README.md

 # Setup

-If cou actually wanna use this update the window title in `Form1.cs` in line 37.

-The program will block any keyboard input as long as the current active window title contains whatever value you declare the check for.
+The project contains a config file at `<ProjectRoot>/config.json`.
+This file contains an array of window titles the project will check against, in which all keyboard input is blocked.

+Since the program checks if the title contains a string, include a value in the config file that is present at all times in whatever application you want the block to be enabled.

+**After compiling the program, copy this config file next to the executable.**

 To get the active window title of any application, you may compile the application and start it.
 The GUI will dynamically render the title of whatever window is in focus.